insightsengineering/JointSurvivalModels.jl/paper/paper.md

     end
     # add the likelihood of the survival model with link
     baseline_hazard(t) = h_0(t, κ, λ)
-    for i in 1:n
+    for i = 1:n
         id = Int(surv_ids[i])
         id_link(t) = sld(t, Ψ[id], tx)
         censoring = Bool(surv_event[id]) ?
 Inf : surv_times[id]
         # here we use the JointModel
+        try
-        surv_times[i] ~ censored(
+            surv_times[i] ~
-            JointModel(baseline_hazard, γ, id_link),
-            upper = censoring
+                censored(JointModel(baseline_hazard, γ, id_link), upper = censoring)
-        )
+        catch
         end
     end
+end
 ```
 When sampling the posterior the log probability density function of the joint model is called conditioned on specific parameters.
 The numerical calculation of the likelihood is then used in the sampling process.
-Sampling with the NUTS algorithm 400 posterior samples using 200 burn-in results in posterior statistic:
+Sampling with the `Turing.Inference.NUTS` algorithm 400 posterior samples using 200 burn-in results in posterior statistic:

 ```
 parameters        mean        std      mcse       rhat  |  ture_parameters